-- Support dedicated public transport lanes along the Corridor. - Ensure safe access and movement through the precinct for bike riders. - Ensure safe access and movement through the precinct for pedestrians, providing a high-quality pedestrian environment with safe crossing points. - Effectively manage vehicular traffic flow along the Corridor and side streets, acknowledging the highway is a major artery that acts as a strategic trade route and gateway linking Perth Airport through to the Perth City Centre. - Promote parking to be at the rear of development.
-Where parking is required to be at the front of buildings, ensure it has an appropriate interface with the Corridor, and appropriate landscaping is provided. - Remove crossovers from the Corridor to only provide access to development from secondary streets or laneways, unless Main Roads WA approval is granted.
+- Support dedicated public transport lanes along the Corridor. - Ensure safe access and movement through the precinct for cyclists. - Ensure safe access and movement through the precinct for pedestrians, providing a high-quality pedestrian environment with safe crossing points. - Effectively manage vehicular traffic flow along Corridor and side streets, acknowledging the highway is a major artery that acts as a strategic trade route and gateway linking Perth Airport through to the Perth City Centre. - Promote parking for mixed use, mixed business and residential development (along Corridor) to be at the rear of development.
+Where parking is required to be at the front of buildings, ensure it has an appropriate interface with the Corridor, and appropriate landscaping is provided. - Remove crossovers from Corridor to only provide access to mixed use, mixed business and residential development (along Great Eastern Highway) from secondary streets or laneways (Main Roads WA Strategic Access Plan requirement).

-Figure 42: Dedicated movement and accessways for pedestrian, cycle and vehicular use
+Dedicated movement and accessways for pedestrian, cycle and vehicular use

-The fundamental movement aspects of the Corridor include consideration of vehicular access arrangements and parking locations to ensure safe pedestrian and cycling movement and landscape amenity is achieved as identified in the public realm Typologies.
-It is also essential to consider the provision of a network of safe, accessible and convenient pedestrian and cycling crossings to complement the range of land uses, built form and network of connections along the Corridor.
+The fundamental movement aspects of the Corridor include consideration of vehicular access arrangements and parking locations to ensure safe pedestrian and cyclist movement and landscape amenity is achieved as identified in the public realm Typologies.
+It is also essential to consider the provision of a network of safe, accessible and convenient pedestrian and cyclist crossings to complement the range of land uses, built form and network of connections along the Corridor.
 The movement Typologies included in the Urban Design Framework are Access and Parking and Crossings.

-The location and arrangement of access and parking should ensure efficient vehicular movement, as well as safe and efficient pedestrian and cycling movement.
-This should also ensure effective landscape amenity and align with the land use, built form and public realm elements of the Corridor.
+The location and arrangement of access into properties and parking within properties should ensure efficient vehicular movement occurs, and also ensuring there is safe and efficient pedestrian and cyclist movement, amenity of the landscape, as well as align with the land use, built form and public realm elements of the Corridor.